awsdocs/aws-panorama-developer-guide/docs-source/gettingstarted-concepts.md

 ## Models<a name="gettingstarted-concepts-model"></a>

-A computer vision model is a software program that is trained to detect objects in images\.
-A model learns to recognize a set of objects by analyzing images of those objects\.
-It takes an image as input and outputs information about objects that it detects\.
+A computer vision model is a machine learning network that is trained to process images\.
+Computer vision models can perform various tasks such as classification, detection, segmentation, and tracking\.
+A computer vision model takes an image as input and outputs information about the image or objects in the image\.

 AWS Panorama supports models built with PyTorch, Apache MXNet, and TensorFlow\.
 You can build models with Amazon SageMaker and import them from a SageMaker job or an Amazon Simple Storage Service \(Amazon S3\) bucket\.
 For more information, see [Computer vision models](applications-models.md)\.